A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 People love free things and they'll see your freebies and giveaways as a nice token of generosity.
 Coming from their beloved brand (yours!) earns extra points.

-Don’t forget to stamp your business name and logo on whatever you’re handing out, though.
+Don’t forget to stamp your business name and cool logo on whatever you’re handing out, though.

 Google’s AdSense Auto ads help publishers by pointing to the optimal place for them to create ads.

-This type of dynamic ads use algorithms based on machine learning to appear on websites best suited for your brand to help you reach the right demographics and to do it quickly.
+This type of dynamic ads uses algorithms based on machine learning to appear on websites best suited for your brand to help you reach the right demographics and to do it quickly.

-AdSense Auto ads are an almost ideal way to achieve that most difficult of all things: finding the right audience and placing your products and services right in front of them.
+AdSense Auto ads are an almost ideal way to achieve the most difficult of all things: finding the right audience and placing your products and services right in front of them.

 You’ve encountered this yourself: you visit a website – say an online shop – just to have a look at a few items, browsing some clothes.
 Then you leave the website.
 But almost immediately, you start seeing ads for the items you’ve looked at every other site you visit.